 For the post-processing part of the course, we use Lightroom and Photoshop and it’s recommended you use these if you want to follow along with the lessons.
 However, if you are competent in another program you can simply use the skills shown and apply them in that program.

 What level do I need to be at?

 This course is recommended for the intermediate photographer looking to explore this genre of photography.
-If you’re a beginner, you can get this course with our Complete Guide to Photography for 30% off in our bundle deals.
+If you’re a beginner, you can get this course with our Complete Guide to Photography for 30% off.
 Click here to get that offer.

 What’s the difference between ‘Stream and Download’ and ‘Stream Only’?